 Minimum requirements include a two-year electrical or electronic degree or diploma, or equivalent military experience, along with strong electrical, instrumentation & control (I &C) and mechanical troubleshooting skills.
 Requires experience working with rotating equipment and proven ability to perform a variety of electrical I & C and mechanical maintenance duties.

 • Knowledge of high voltage electrical equipment. • Ability to effectively operate power generating and associated equipment. • Should be proficient with the use of computers, electronic equipment and software for reporting, logging, maintenance and parts. • Requires flexibility, self-motivation, innovation, teamwork, fostering of collaborative working relationships and solid electrical and mechanical technical skills. • The qualified candidate will also possess effective and concise verbal and written communications, strong trouble-shooting abilities and decision-making skills

-Qualified candidates will find we have a lot to offer: work-life balance, comprehensive benefits package, wellness programs, continuing education, generous retirement plan, a team based collaborative culture and more!
-Qualified candidates, please apply at www.greatriverenergy.com under the Careers tab by July 26, 2020.
-GRE is an EEO/AA/Minority/Female/Disabled/Vets Employer.
+Qualified candidates will find we have a lot to offer: comprehensive benefits package, wellness programs, continuing education, generous retirement plan, a team-based, collaborative culture and more!
+Qualified candidates, please apply at www.greatriverenergy.com under the Careers tab.
+Great River Energy is an EEO/AA/Minority/Female/Disabled/Veterans Employer.